wwevo/7dtd-chrani-bot/README.md

 this will be added shortly. for now I'll just make a checklist of what I believe works already

-bot will start with comand-line options for server-configuration server-data, datbase file and debug level can be passed
+bot will start with command-line options for server-configuration server-data. debug level can be passed (not exactly thought through)

 bot will survive
   * a game-server crash,